How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off

-The pretraining distributions and their parameter values are given in~\cref{tab:pre_dist}.
-The parameters are chosen such that changing them produces a change in the shape of the pretraining distribution.
+\para{Distributions and Metrics.} We experiment with two different families of pretraining distributions: the Student-$t$ distribution with varying degrees of freedom $\nu \in \{3, 5, 10, \infty\}$ (where $\nu=\infty$ corresponds to the normal distribution) and the generalized normal distribution with varying shape parameter $\beta \in \{1, 1.5, 2, 2.5\}$ (where $\beta=2$ corresponds to the normal distribution).
 In both cases, lower parameter values indicate heavier tails of the distribution.
-The scale parameter is chosen such that all pretraining distributions have the same variance.
-For all experiments, we consider mean squared error (MSE) as the metric we compare.
-We also consider the best MSE over the context length, which is given by $\min_{t} (\hat{f}(x_t) - x_{t+1})^2$; the mean MSE given by $\frac1T\sum_{t=1}^T(\hat{f}(x_t) - x_{t+1})^2$; and finally the full context length MSE given by $(\hat{f}(x_{T-1}) - x_T)^2$.
-These allow us to see how the different priors perform while taking into consideration the full context length.
+Note that the scale parameter is chosen such that all distributions keep the same variance.
+We refer to \cref{app:sec:exp} for details on the data generation, model architecture and optimization.
+For all experiments, we consider mean squared error (MSE) and report the best MSE over the context length, which is given by $\min_{t} (\hat{f}(x_{1:t}) - x_{t+1})^2$.
+The mean MSE and MSE at full context length behave similarly and are reported in \cref{sec:additional_experiments} .